zalando/zmon/README.rst

 * Entity service to store entities of any kind describing your environment
 * Trial run in the UI to develop your checks/alerts with quick feedback
 * Auto discovery of AWS services using ZMON's aws agent and entity service, great for AWS deployments
-* Authentication via Oauth 2 e.g. GitHub
+* Authentication via OAuth 2 e.g. GitHub
 * Frontend incl.
-Grafana2 requires full authentication, no need for VPN. incl. onetime tokens for office displays
+Grafana 3 requires full authentication, no need for VPN. incl. onetime tokens for office displays
 * Command line client for easy automation and interaction with the REST API
 * ZMON data service allows you to connect DCs/Regions via HTTP for federated monitoring
 * Supports SQL for PostgreSQL incl. sharded deployments, MySQL, Redis, Scalyr, ...